jalanvanshika/udacity-linux-server-project/README.md

 ## Domain name

 - DigitalOcean is not a DNS registrar at this time.
-I followed the [DigitalOcean DNS tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-dns) to add a domain name purchased through [Hover](https://www.hover.com/).
+I followed the [DigitalOcean DNS tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-dns) to add a domain name through [Freenom](https://my.freenom.com/).
-- From my Hover dashboard, I pointed the domain to DigitalOcean's nameservers.
+- From my Freenom dashboard, I pointed the domain to DigitalOcean's nameservers.

   ```text
   ns1.digitalocean.com